 Entropy Theatre produces bold theatrical experiences that entertain and meaningfully engage its audiences on a cerebral and emotional level.
 We foster a safe creative atmosphere where the possibilities of theatre can be tested, thereby advancing the art form and bolstering our audiences’ imaginative capacity, sense of humanity, and compassion for one another in a trustful and respectful manner.
 We also work with diverse artistic voices and emphasize theatrical elements such as movement, ensemble-building, process, artistic authorship, and the audience-performer relationship.To this end, we aim to create work that promotes both audience inclusivity and open-hearted artistic collaboration.

-Courtney Closson is a graduate of Mount Holyoke College, where she studied Mathematics and Economics, with a minor in Theatre.
-Since moving to the Boston area, she has stage managed and produced for several theaters, including Hovey Players, Stadium Theatre, the Belmont Dramatic Club, and Moonstruck Theater Company.
-In college, she also stage managed for both the Theatre Department and Project: Theatre, a student-run group.
+Colin Closson is a graduate of Mount Holyoke College, where he studied Mathematics and Economics, with a minor in Theatre.
+Since moving to the Boston area, he has stage managed and produced for several theaters, including Hovey Players, Stadium Theatre, the Belmont Dramatic Club, and Moonstruck Theater Company.
+In college, he also stage managed for both the Theatre Department and Project: Theatre, a student-run group.

-Courtney's previous non-profit experience includes an internship at The Village Network, NH-based support service for the elderly community, where she learned the ins and outs of running a small business.
-She is also the Treasurer for her college Alumnae group.
-During the day, she works as an Actuarial Analyst for an insurance company in Boston, and during her free time she enjoys hiking and traveling to major U.S. cities.
+Colin's previous non-profit experience includes an internship at The Village Network, NH-based support service for the elderly community, where he learned the ins and outs of running a small business.
+He is also the Treasurer for his college Alumni group.
+During the day, he works as an Actuarial Analyst for an insurance company in Boston, and during his free time he enjoys hiking and traveling to major U.S. cities.

 Joe Juknievich (he/him/his) is a Boston-based freelance theatre director that specializes in queer and progressive re-imaginings of classic texts and musicals.
 He is also a Founding Co-Artistic Director of Entropy Theatre.
 Recent projects include: [title of show] (Firehouse Center for the Arts), "The Moors" (Entropy Theatre) (named in The Theatre Mirror's "Favorite Theatrical Experiences of 2019"), "The Rocky Horror Show" (Entropy Theatre/Firehouse/PPAF), "Perfect Arrangement" (UMass Lowell), Praxis Stage's Elliot Norton Award-nominated "All My Sons," and Exiled Theatre's IRNE-nominated "Nurse Play."